The Moment Before Recognition

 In the morning I looked again.
 She was still there in the glass.
 The impression of someone held, the bright street in front of her, the dark borders on either side.
 A reflection.
 The subject was somewhere in front of me when I made the exposure.
 I never turned to look in her direction.

-Three weeks later, I look at this image at different hours.
+Weeks later, I look at this image at different hours.
 In the morning it reads as someone racing past a window.
 By afternoon it's a figure gently in mid-turn.
 The gesture won't stay still.